Jireh Chapel, Lewes

-Lewes Free Presbyterian Church, based in the Jireh Chapel, is one of seven Free Presbyterian Church of Ulster places of worship in England.
-The Jireh Chapel is a former Calvinistic Independent chapel in the Cliffe area of Lewes, the county town of East Sussex and the main town in the local government district of Lewes.
+Jireh Chapel is a former Calvinistic Independent chapel in the Cliffe area of Lewes, the county town of East Sussex and the main town in the local government district of Lewes.
 It is more than 200 years old and has been designated a Grade I Listed building.
+Used by the Free Presbyterian Church of Ulster for approximately 25 years in the late 20th and early 21st centuries, it was taken on in 2024 by a Strict Baptist congregation which formerly met at Brighton.